Explore Tools to Help You Manage Your Own Credit Card Debt

 - Fees and Interest Rates: Through a hardship plan, some creditors will temporarily remove fees, lower interest rates or even forgive a portion of your debt.

 - Be Sure to Set Up Autopay: You will need to set up automatic monthly payments for each credit card and carefully monitor your accounts to ensure your principal balance is going down.

 - Paying More Than the Minimum: You should try to pay more than the minimum amount due as much as possible to save on interest charges.
 In most cases, you should focus on paying the card with the highest interest rate first to obtain the biggest savings.

-If you have multiple cards and have difficulty making all your payments on time, you may want to pay off some of the smaller balances first so you will have less cards to worry about.
-As you pay off each smaller balance, take the amount of that payment and apply it to the card with the highest interest rate.
+- Knocking Out Smaller Balances: If you have multiple cards and have difficulty making all payments on time, you may want to pay off some of the smaller balances first so you will have fewer payments and less potential for late fees.
+As you pay off each smaller balance, take that payment amount and apply it to the card with the highest interest rate.

 - Creditors May Forgive a Portion of Your Debt: It’s important to know that if a creditor agrees to forgive a portion of your debt, it will be reported to the credit bureaus, which may negatively impact your credit rating.
 Additionally, if the forgiven amount is more than $600, you may have to pay taxes on it.

 - Contact Each Creditor: If you have multiple credit card debts, you will need to contact each credit card company separately about their hardship plans.